Topological origin of non-Hermitian skin effect in higher dimensions and uniform spectra

-The proof consists of three steps.
-First, any lattice cut yields the same uniform spectra $\sigma_U$.
-It should be noted that in our analysis, the representation of the ChP $f(E,\beta_1,\beta_2,...,\beta_d)$ using analytical continuation $\beta_j=e^{ik_d}$ has prescribed a momentum basis $(\hat{k}_1,\hat{k}_2,...,\hat{k}_d)$, which is associated with a particular lattice cut.
+We have the first conclusion that any regular lattice cut yields the same uniform spectra $\sigma_{\rm U}$.
+The specific basis chosen corresponds to a definite regular lattice cut in our definition.
+Note that in our analysis, the representation of the ChP $f(E,\beta_1,\beta_2,...,\beta_d)$ via analytical continuation $\beta_j=e^{ik_j}$ has prescribed a momentum basis $(\hat{k}_1,\hat{k}_2,...,\hat{k}_d)$.
+We can associate this basis with a particular lattice cut.
 Specifically, the choice of momenta $(k_x,k_y,k_z)$ corresponds to the standard cubic cut along the $(\hat{x},\hat{y},\hat{z})$ directions.
 The lattice momenta associated with two different regular shapes are related via a transformation: $\bm k' = S \bm k$.
-For instance, in 2D, a square-shaped lattice and a diamond-shaped lattice, as depicted in Fig. \ref{fig1}(b), are related through the transformation:
+For instance, a square-shaped lattice and a diamond-shaped lattice (See Fig. \ref{fig1}b) are related by transformation:

-Importantly, $\sigma_U$ does not depend on such transformations.
+Importantly, $\sigma_{\rm U}$ does not depend on such transformations.
 A transformation $S$ would induce a shift in the rescaling factors.
 For instance, a 2D Hamiltonian $\beta_1+2\beta_2$ transforms into $\beta_1'\beta_2'+2\beta_1'(\beta_2')^{-1}$ with the aforementioned transformation.
-However, our definition of $\sigma_U$ in Eq. (\ref{obcs}) contains all possible rescaling factors $(|\beta_1|,|\beta_2|,...,|\beta_d|)$.
+However, our definition of $\sigma_{\rm U}$ in Eq. (\ref{obcs}) contains all possible rescaling factors.
 It is evident that sweeping all the rescalings $(|\beta_1|,|\beta_2|)$ is equivalent to sweeping all the rescalings $(|\beta_1'|,|\beta_2'|)$.
-Additionally, the transformation is nonsingular $\det S\neq0$ and preserves the condition $\sum_j |w_j(E)|\neq 0$.
-By taking the intersections in Eq. (\ref{obcs}), $\sigma_U$ remains unchanged.
+Additionally, the transformation is nonsingular ($\det S\neq0$) and preserves the condition $\sum_j |w_j(E)|\neq 0$.
+By taking the intersections in Eq. (\ref{obcs}), $\sigma_{\rm U}$ remains unchanged.

-The second step involves a known connection \cite{wz} that relates the OBC spectra to another spectra $\sigma_{\textrm{Amoeba}}$ based on the mathematical concept Amoeba.
-With a prescribed basis, such as $\bm k=(k_1,k_2,...,k_d)$, it can be shown that $\sigma_{\textrm{Amoeba}}=\sigma_{OBC}$ \cite{wz} through Szeg\"o's strong limit theorem \cite{szego1,szego2,szego3,szego4,szego5} and logarithmic potential theory \cite{logp}.
-The specific basis chosen corresponds to a definite regular lattice cut in our definition.
-The third step is to demonstrate that under the same momentum basis, $\sigma_U=\sigma_{\textrm{Amoeba}}$.
-The details \cite{SM} can be found in the Supplementary Materials, and the key is to establish the connection between the central hole in the Amoeba and the point gap in Eq. (\ref{pg}).
-By combining all three steps, we conclude that $\sigma_U$ is the OBC spectra under any regular lattice cut.
-It is obvious that the relation Eq. (\ref{point}) can be strengthened to an identity as a special case of the theorem.